 YOU ARE READING

-Imogen Fox is a personal assistant of John Oakby, the Mayor of a tiny town of Fleckney Woulds.
-After solving a double murder and saving the town from a financial catastrophe, Imogen was hoping to enjoy peace and her new romantic status, but two bod...
+Imogen Fox is the personal assistant of John Oakby, the Mayor of a tiny town of Fleckney Woulds.
+After solving a double murder and saving the town from a financial catastrophe, Imogen was hoping to enjoy peace and her new romantic status, but two b...